 Ben is a 16 year old boy who has been prescribed a drug for a behavioural condition, it’s a powerful drug (called an antipsychotic) which he has taken for over a year.
 His parents think it helps.
 Ben hasn’t said what he really thinks, but accepts the tablet.

-A few years ago the family went on holiday to Bulgaria.
+A few years ago the family went on holiday to Poland.
 During the holiday there was an air traffic controller’s strike.
-The family were stuck in Bulgaria waiting for the strike to end.
+The family were stuck overseas waiting for the strike to end.
 They ran out of Ben’s medicine and were unable to obtain any or anything similar.
 As a result, out of desperation, they gave Ben a saccharin tablet instead, and hoped for the best.
 He was fine.
 Over the next few weeks they even noticed an improvement in his mood and behaviour.
 He seemed to be enjoying life more.
 When the family returned to the UK they stopped giving him the ‘placebo’ tablets, and he has not needed to take medicines since.

 Ian’s secret: (in jargon this is ‘intentional non-adherence’)